The US power industry is comprised of four main segments:

 State utility commissions may also have jurisdiction to review public utility merger and acquisition transactions.
 However, instead of focusing on the wholesale market, their review focuses on the impact on retail rates and the public interest.

 The EPAct significantly augmented FERC’s authority to prohibit market manipulation, anti-competitive behaviour, and fraud.
-FERC remains the primary authority overseeing competition in the wholesale electricity markets, while a variety of other federal agencies, such as FTC or DOJ, may also have jurisdiction over electricity market participants, particularly over antitrust violations and criminal behaviour, as part of their generalised authority to regulate anti-competitive behaviour across a variety of market sectors in the USA.
+FERC remains the primary authority overseeing competition in the wholesale electricity markets, while a variety of other federal agencies, such as the FTC or DOJ, may also have jurisdiction over electricity market participants, particularly over antitrust violations and criminal behaviour, as part of their generalised authority to regulate anti-competitive behaviour across a variety of market sectors.

-In the EPAct, Congress enhanced and added sections to the FPA, NGA and NGPA, which prohibit manipulative or deceptive practices and provided for maximum civil penalties of USD1 million per day, per violation of rules, regulations and orders issued under those acts.
-It also expanded FERC’s authority with respect to anti-competitive behaviour by expressly prohibiting fraudulent or manipulative acts by “any entity” in the sale or purchase of electric energy or sale or purchase of transmission services – not merely entities providing service under FERC-approved market-based rate authority; see 16 U.S.C.
-Section 824v.
-The EPAct also expanded the scope of criminal provisions provided in the FPA and NGA by increasing the maximum fines and imprisonment sentences when FERC refers a case to DOJ to pursue a criminal prosecution.
+In the EPAct, Congress enhanced and added sections to the FPA, NGA and NGPA, which prohibit manipulative or deceptive practices, and provided for maximum civil penalties of USD1 million per day, per violation of rules, regulations and orders issued under those acts.
+It also expanded FERC’s authority with respect to anti-competitive behaviour by expressly prohibiting fraudulent or manipulative acts by “any entity” in the sale or purchase of electrical energy or the sale or purchase of transmission services – not merely entities providing service under FERC-approved, market-based rate authority (16 U.S.C.
+Section 824v).

 FERC implemented its authority under the EPAct by promulgating the Anti-Manipulation Rule in Order No 670 in 2006.
 The Anti-Manipulation Rule broadly defines market manipulation to include conduct such as:

 For market surveillance and enforcement, FERC has an Office of Enforcement (OE), which is comprised of scientists, engineers, attorneys, auditors, financial analysts and energy analysts.
-The OE has four divisions: the Division of Investigations; the Division of Audits and Accounting; the Division of Energy Market Oversight; and the Division of Analytics and Surveillance.
-Each division oversees a variety of functions, including ensuring compliance from market participants, initiating and executing investigations, providing warning of vulnerable market conditions, maintaining an Enforcement Hotline to informally resolve disputes, and advising the Commission on enforcement and compliance issues.
+Each division of OE oversees a variety of functions, including ensuring compliance from market participants, initiating and executing investigations, providing warning of vulnerable market conditions, maintaining an Enforcement Hotline to informally resolve disputes, and advising FERC on enforcement and compliance issues.

-Further, ISOs and RTOs have a significant role in ensuring competitive wholesale electricity markets by employing market monitors to detect market manipulation.
-Each ISO/RTO has approved of Market Monitoring Plans, which implement a variety of activities designed to assess and improve wholesale electricity market competition.
-Similar to the functions of FERC’s OE, RTO/ISO monitoring system functions include monitoring and ensuring compliance with market rules and procedures; gathering data; evaluating and reporting on market performance; proposing rule changes to improve market operation and performance; and, in some cases, employing mitigation measures and sanctions where authorised.
-Strengthening the role of these market monitors, under 18 C.F.R.
-Section 35.41(b), market participants must provide accurate information, and must not submit false or misleading information or omit material information to market monitors.
+Each RSO has Market Monitoring Plans, which implement a variety of activities designed to assess and improve wholesale electricity market competition.
+Similar to the functions of FERC’s OE, RSO monitoring system functions include monitoring and ensuring compliance with market rules and procedures; gathering data; evaluating and reporting on market performance; proposing rule changes to improve market operation and performance; and, in some cases, employing mitigation measures and sanctions where authorised.

-In the USA, Congress has the authority to address climate change through legislation and appropriation of funds, while the executive branch implements existing law through regulation and development of programmes.
+In the US, Congress has the authority to address climate change through legislation and appropriation of funds, while the executive branch implements existing law through regulation and development of programmes.
 The primary federal laws regulating aspects of climate change and the power industry are the Clean Air Act (CAA) (42 U.S.C.
-Section 7401), the EPAct, the Consolidated Appropriations Act of 2016 and the Energy Independence and Security Act (42 U.S.C.
+Section 7401), the EPAct, and the Energy Independence and Security Act (42 U.S.C.
 Section 152).

 The Energy Independence and Security Act